 Position Sizing Relative to Account Size

-This is a direct measure of risk-taking vs risk aversion.
-A balance of risk taking and risk mitigation is what defines a good trader.
+This is a direct measure of risk-taking relative to risk aversion.
+A balance of risk-taking and risk mitigation is what defines a good trader.

 Money management is the Holy grail of trading.
 Understanding position sizing relative to our personalities is a strength that few traders can manage.

-Average Size of Losing Trades vs Winning Trades
+Average Size of Losing Trades compared to Winning Trades

 This measures the prudence or conscientiousness of the trader in managing risk.
 Traders with significant outliers among losing trades display a lack of control over risk.